BASIC COURSE DESCRIPTION

 (Previously INTRODUCTION course)

-The BASIC course is 3 days, available in person or online beginning in January 2020.
+The BASIC course is 3 days, available ONLINE now.
+IN PERSON course dates coming soon.
 Previously this content was incorporated into C1.
 A passing exam is required to continue training with LEVEL 1 course.

 WHO SHOULD ATTEND

 Physical Therapists, Orthotist, Doctors, Allied Health Medical Professionals, Chiropractors, Wellness providers; Yoga, Pilates and personal trainers.

 - Be an active member of a multidisciplinary team, for the treatment of the deformities of the spine.

 - Understand the ethiopathogenesis and pathomechanism of the morphological alterations of the spine in the sagittal plane, as well as the idiopathic scoliosis.

 - Carry out a clinical and functional assessment of the patient with scoliosis and elaborate a complete clinical history.

 - Make a correct clinical and functional diagnosis of the morphological alterations of the sagittal plane and the scoliosis.